Thank you for sending your enquiry! One of our team members will contact you shortly.

 Module 8: Introduction to AI in Quality Assurance

-- Core AI and machine learning concepts for testers.
+- AI and machine learning concepts relevant to testers.

-- Taxonomy: applying AI to testing versus testing AI systems.
+- Taxonomy: AI for testing versus testing of AI systems.

 - Current AI testing landscape: opportunities and limitations.